Research

 In vivo genetic model organisms for a bottom-up comparative perspective of ontogeny

-The scientific approach of LEO uses teleost species such as ZEBRAFISH (Danio rerio), MEDAKA (Oryzias latipes) and ANNUAL FISH (Austrolebias sp) as model organisms as they offer several advantages for a multi-scale comparative perspective of form, structure and functional organisation during ontogeny.
+The scientific approach of LEO uses teleost species such as ZEBRAFISH (Danio rerio), MEDAKA (Oryzias latipes) and ANNUAL KILLIFISH (Austrolebias sp) as model organisms as they offer several advantages for a multi-scale comparative perspective of form, structure and functional organisation during ontogeny.

 Zebrafish and medaka are established genetic organisms with open access to genomic data, and available resources and techniques for genetic manipulation.